 Children of Gaia: The Great Nations of Rendaraia – Signed Paperback by Jayel Draco

-This signed limited first edition trade paperback explores the cultures, histories, and social structures of the five Great Nations, narrated and illustrated from the perspective of Jan’Ka’Zian, a fictional character from the Children of Gaia series.
+This signed, limited, first-edition trade paperback explores the cultures, histories, and social structures of the five fantasy Great Nations, narrated and illustrated from the perspective of Jan’Ka’Zian, a fictional character from the Children of Gaia series.
 Our supplies are swiftly dwindling so get yours while you still can.

 Download a FREE richly-illustrated PDF sample!